Tongji-KGLLM/IndustryScope/README.md

 Replace the file path (```file:///path/to/your/induscopekg-data.csv```) with the actual location of your dataset CSV file.

-### 🌟 Usage Notes
-The dataset can be used standalone or integrated into your projects.
-It works particularly well with graph-based reasoning frameworks.
-For LLM-based planning and operations, the dataset complements the IndustryScopeGPT framework, providing a dynamic and insightful environment for urban and industrial research.

 ### 🌰 Example Queries
 Here are some useful Cypher queries you can play with: